udinachmany/toc/proposals/habitus.md

 Habitus is a build workflow tool for Docker images.
 Using Habitus, users can:

-- Build multi-stepped Docker images across a shared cluster of build servers.
+- Build multi-stepped Docker images across a shared cluster of build servers
 - Use and move build artifacts between different steps
 - Provide secrets during build (for example private SSH keys to pull build dependencies in private repositories) without leaving trace
-- Squashing layers in Docker images after build
+- Automate squashing layers in Docker images after build
-- Enforce build step dependencies
+- Enforce build-step dependencies
-- Building images on a multi-tenanted environment like a SaaS CI provider
+- Build images on a multi-tenanted environment like a SaaS CI provider

 Through these features Habitus makes the following possible:

 - Construction of complex multi-stepped builds
-- Reduction of attach surface and image size by moving the build artifacts from a build-time image to a runtime image
+- Minimization of attach surface and image size (and consequentially, image vulnerability) by moving the build artifacts from a build-time image to a runtime image
-- Keeping their private repositories secure by preventing secrets being left inside of images by mistake
+- Securing IP in non-private repositories by preventing secrets being left inside of images by mistake

 **Sponsor from TOC:** ---